tarwn/lessthandot-hugo/blogs/content/posts/2011-07-18-building-a-lightweight-project-management-process.md

 This isn't a new process or even a sales pitch on how you too can implement my process and save thousands.
 It's simply a walk through of the challenges that led to the process, the tools and practices I incorporated, and the steps I followed to build a lightweight process.

-_*Software Developer: It seems every developer position I've held has had a different definition of 'Developer' ([and 'Programmer'][1], and…you get the point).
+_*Software Developer: It seems every developer position I've held has had a different definition of 'Developer' ([and 'Programmer'][1], and...you get the point).
 The positive side of this is lots of great experiences, the negative side is all the fun things I got to use/do and never again._

 ## Building a Process

 Just as we do (or should do) when building software, we need to have a purpose.
 Often the largest, clumsiest processes occur through a lack of focus or a desire to focus in every direction (ultimate flexibility, no limits, etc).
 That lack of focus leads everyone to add their own bits to the mix.
-One person adds what worked in his last project, someone else adds something she always wanted to try, more pieces are added to cover ever eventuality or risk that can be thought of….and Colossus is born, moving so slowly that all involved often think they are moving backwards and could be beaten by a 2 man team in a garage.
+One person adds what worked in his last project, someone else adds something she always wanted to try, more pieces are added to cover ever eventuality or risk that can be thought of....and Colossus is born, moving so slowly that all involved often think they are moving backwards and could be beaten by a 2 man team in a garage.

 The purpose of process is to provide consistency and ground rules.
 A good process is an enabler.